-As we turn the page from Genesis to Exodus we shift forward in time about 400 years.
-Jacob and his family of 70 or so people has now become an ethnic group numbering in the hundreds of thousands, if not more.
+As we turn the page from Genesis to Exodus, we shift forward in time about 400 years.
+Jacob and his family of 70 or so people have now become an ethnic group numbering in the hundreds of thousands, if not more.

-As we begin the narrative of Exodus competing 'stories' unfold.
+As we begin the narrative of Exodus conflicting 'stories' unfold.

-To Jacob's descendents, Egypt's dominant culture had become the only way of experiencing and viewing the world and the future.
+To Jacob's descendants, Egypt's dominant culture had become the only way of experiencing and viewing the world and the future.
 God was about to change all that!

-At this point we rapidly approach the climax of the conflict between Pharaoh and Moses.
-On one hand, we have the Egyptian 'story' of imperial domination that controls the lives, imaginations, hopes, and aspirations of those who live in that 'story'.
+At this point, we rapidly approach the climax of the conflict between Pharaoh and Moses.
+On the one hand, we have the Egyptian 'story' of imperial domination that controls the lives, imaginations, hopes, and aspirations of those who live in that 'story.'

 The community of Israel is being told to take bold actions that will demonstrate whose 'story' they will believe and live – Egypt's or God's.